-A tablet on Baltimore Pike near the Evergreen Cemetery Gatehouse shows the battery’s position after the evening of July 1.
-(Tour map: National Cemetery)
+The main monument to Battery I, First Ohio Light Artillery is north of Gettysburg on Howard Avenue.
+(Howard Avenue West tour map) A tablet on Baltimore Pike near the Evergreen Cemetery Gatehouse shows the battery’s position after the evening of July 1.
+(National Cemetery tour map)

 From the front of monument: